SLCGit1/NetworkPrinters/README.md

 ## 📋 Overview

 `NetworkPrinterGui.ps1` is a PowerShell script that allows for interactive or silent deployment of shared printers from a central print server.
+The script will check what printer the use have access to and also check if the printer has been installed already.
 It supports:

 - 🖨️ Silent background installation
 - 🖥️ GUI with optional auto-install